 Spaghetti with Spicy Tomato Sauce

 Seek out the best-quality canned tomatoes for this robust, spicy sauce.
-Serve it over spaghetti for dinner tonight and use the rest to prepare other delicious meals (see related recipes at left).
+Serve it over spaghetti for dinner tonight and use the rest to prepare other delicious meals.

 To store the extra sauce, let it cool in a nonreactive metal bowl, then spoon it into containers.
 Refrigerate the sauce for up to 4 days or freeze for up to 1 month.

 - 4 large garlic cloves, chopped